SimonOkello/AndelaPre-Bootcamp/README.md

+# AndelaPre-Bootcamp

-# AndelaPre-BootcampThe calculator.py file includes the test inside
+The calculator.py file includes the test inside